UKCloud/documentation/articles/connectivity/conn-faq-n3.md

 You can choose how you are charged:

-- Pay for the data that is transferred (outbound) via your N3 service each month, beginning with a starter pack at 250GB
+- Per environment connected to N3 - £250 per connected environment

-- Pay a set fee per month for unlimited data transfer
+- Unlimited connections into environments - £3500 per month

-We charge for each separate connection on the UKCloud platform.

 UKCloud pricing is available via the G-Cloud Digital Marketplace.